WHAT MAKES A GOOD CIGARETTE?

 THE MATURITY OF THE TOBACCO

 This is the degree of ripeness of the tobacco.
-Like most agricultural crops, tobacco reaches its peak potential when it allowed to rach full ripeness or maturity.
+Like most agricultural crops, tobacco reaches its peak potential when it is allowed to reach full ripeness or maturity.
 Tobacco that is harvested prematurely, much like green bananas, tends to have a sharp bitter taste when smoked.
 When fully ripe, the leaves of the tobacco plant achieve a full chemical balance between natural nicotine and sugar levels.
 The natural oils of the tobacco plant are permitted to fully permeate each leaf of the plant.
 This results in a balanced and rounded smoke with no aftertaste.

 THE STALK POSITION OF THE TOBACCO